Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

 # Introduction

-Client and server often need to communicate with each other in real-time, such as in chat application, online gaming and collaborative tools.
+Client and server often need to communicate with each other in real-time, such as in chat applications, online gaming, and collaborative tools.
 There are different backend communication patterns that help in real-time communication between client and server such as Push, Polling, Long Polling, and Server sent events.
 In this micro byte we are going to cover:

 - What is Long Polling
 - How is it different from Polling